Open Coil Mattresses v Pocket Sprung Mattresses - What's Better?

 What's An Open Coil Mattress?

-Key Features of Open Coil Mattresses
+Benefits of Open Coil Mattresses

+Inter-connected Spring System.
 The open coil mattress boasts an interconnected spring system which stems from its traditional manufacturing method.

-Notably commended for delivering excellent orthopaedic support, these mattresses are admired for their firmness.
+Orthopaedic Support.
 They can offer more 'give' compared to pocket sprung mattresses, making them a popular choice for orthopaedic use.

 What is a Pocket Sprung Mattress?